Configuration¶

 Same as before but for high-voltage violations.

-When monitoring elements both before and after contingencies, it is possible to define thresholds that limit the number of element states stored in the post-contingency state.
+When monitoring elements before and after contingencies, thresholds can be defined to limit the number of element states stored in the post-contingency results.

 power-modification-threshold

-These two following parameters are not exclusive.
-When both are defined, the threshold in kV that will be used will be the minimum between the value of the absolute parameter and the result of the proportional parameter applied to the pre-contingency value.
+The following two parameters are not mutually exclusive.
+When both are defined, the effective threshold in kV is the minimum of the absolute threshold and the value obtained by applying the proportional threshold to the pre-contingency voltage.

 voltage-modification-proportional-threshold

-After a contingency, all the monitored buses whose voltage has not changed by more than the threshold (in percentage) compared to pre-contingency state are filtered from the post-contingency results.
-It is set at 0 by default, so it doesn’t filter anything.
+After a contingency, monitored buses whose voltage magnitude has not changed by more than the specified threshold relative

 voltage-modification-absolute-threshold